 Telephone: 0300 456 0300; Textphone: 0115 934 2778; From abroad: +44 300 456 0300

-Monday to Friday 9 am-5 pm (except Wednesday, 10 am-5 pm) and Saturday 9 am-1 pm
+Monday to Friday 9 am-5 pm (except Wednesday, 10 am-5 pm).

-Further reading & references
+Further reading and references

 Disclaimer: This article is for information only and should not be used for the diagnosis or treatment of medical conditions.
 Patient Platform Limited has used all reasonable care in compiling the information but make no warranty as to its accuracy.
 Consult a doctor or other health care professional for diagnosis and treatment of medical conditions.
 For details see our conditions.